-1. Name of Reporter: 2.
-Check whether you are the: ☐ Target of the behavior ☐ Reporter (not the ta 3.
-Check whether you are a: Student Staff member (specify role) Parent Administrator Other (specify) 4.
-State your school or work site: □ B.M.
-C. Durfee High School ☐ Resiliency Prep ☐ Kuss Middle School ☐ Resil iency Middle ☐ James Madison Morton ☐ Edmond Talbot ☐ Ston e Day School □ John Doran ☐ Carlton Viveiros ☐ Mary ☐ Mary Fonseca ☐ Samuel Watson ☐ James Tansey nsey 🗆 Frank Silvia ☐ Alfred Letourneau □ William Greene □ Sp cer Borden 5.
-Information about the Incident: Name of Target (of behavior) Name of Aggressor (alleged bully/harasser): Date(s) of Incident(s): Time When Incident(s) Occurred Location of Incident(s) (Be specific.)
-Location of incident(s) (De specific.)
-6. Witnesses (List of people who saw the incident or have information about it): Name: Student ☐ Staff Other Name: □ Student ☐ Staff □Other Name:Additional List of Witnesses is □ Staff Other
+2. Check whether you are the ne: 🗆 Tar get of the beha vior \Box Reporter (not the target) 3.
+Check whether you are a ecify role)]Other (specify) 4.
+State your school or worl k site: □ B.M .C.
+Durfee High School □ Resiliency Prep □ Kuss Middle School 🗆 Resi □ Resiliency Middle □ James Madison Morton □ Edmond Talbot □ Ston e Day School 🗆 John Doran Carlton Viveiros □ Mar y Fonseca □ Samuel Watson □ James Tansey 🗆 Fran k Silvia □ Alfred Letourneau □ William O Greene □ Sper ncer Borden Date(s) of Incident(behavior) (alleged bully, s): /harasser): 6.
+Witnesses (List of people wh o saw the incid lent or have info ormation abo ut it): Name: □ Student □ Staff Other Name: □ Student □ Staff Other Name: □ Staff Other □ Additional List of Witnesses is s attached to th is form.

-^{7.} Describe the details of the incident (including names of people involved, what occurred, and what each person did and said, including specific words used).
+7. Describe the details of the incident (including names of people involved, what occurred, and what each person did and said, including specific words used).
 Please use additional space on the back, if necessary.

 FOR ADMINISTRATIVE USE ONLY

-8. Signature of Person Filing this Report (Note: Reports may be filed anonymously; he basis of an anonymous report of bullying)
+8. Signature of Person Filing this Report: Date: (Note: Reports may be filed anonymously; howe ver, an individual may not be subject to discipline on the basis of an anonymous report of bullying)

-9. Form given to: Position: Date: